akinmolaomotlani/Microverse-hello-project/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

 > Describe how a new developer could make use of your project.
+> This project will help a new developer to indentifer bugs in the early days of his coding
+> and also keeps the working pace clean

 To get a local copy up and running, follow these steps.

 ### Prerequisites

 In order to run this project you need:

+- web browser (google chrome)
+- code editor
+- git

 <!--
 Example command: